theta360developers/blog/_posts/2016-05-16-ricoh-cloud-api-with-iot-dev-contest.md

 ![](/blog/img/2016-05/select-device.png)

-Log in with your RICOH username and ID.
+Log in with your modified RICOH username and password.
+For ea

 ![](/blog/img/2016-05/cloud-streaming-app-login.png)